FireSquid6/Function-Factory/docs/game_entities.md

   - Equal to
 ### Ejectors
   - COLOR: YELLOW
+  - Trapezoid with an arrow pointing from the hypotenuse
   - Ejectors require a specific block to complete a program
   - The goal of each program is to get the correct number block to each ejector
 ### Wires
   - Wires are complex mechanics introduced later in the game
   - Add more explanation for this later
-### Walls
+### Barriers
-  - Walls cannot have anything in them nor can they be placed
+  - Can't have anything in them
+  - Can only be placed when in level designer mode
+  - Stop any rails that match the same color as them
 ### Teleporters
   - COLOR: AQUA
+  - Hexagonal shape with an arrow
   - A teleporter comes in two blocks, one an input and one an output
   - The outputted block's direction is chosen by the direction of the teleporter
   - Teleporters are rotated 90 degrees when modified